Did you just drive by a passel…a group…a waddle…a gobble…a flock…of turkeys? Wait…what? What IS a group of turkeys called? Let’s find out!

 But why, oh why, are they called rafters?
 What’s the history behind the name?

-When I first learned that a group of turkeys are called rafters, my first thought was dinosaurs.
+When I first learned that a group of turkeys is called rafters, my first thought was dinosaurs.
 Was it because they looked like a raptor?
 It didn’t quite make sense.
 But then it did make sense when I thought about it in terms of this explanation:

 When buildings were being constructed, people would find turkeys in the rafters of their barns and structures.
-It really is a great place to roost: it’s out of the weather, it’s high up and out of the site and reach of predators.
+It really is a great place to roost: it’s out of the weather, it’s high up and out of the sight and reach of predators.
 What better place to sleep at night, than in the rafters?

 So, because of this, a group of turkeys is known as rafters.